htcf/docs/docs/using/getstarted.md

 ## Account Creation

-To request a user account on the HTCF, please send an email containing the WUSTLKey username and department ID (Workday 'CC' number), for billing purposes.
+To request a user account on the HTCF, please send an email containing the WashU Key username and department ID (Workday 'CC' number), for billing purposes.

 ## Logging In

-**[WUSTLKey credentials](http://wustlkey.wustl.edu)** are used for authentication.
+**[WashU Key credentials](http://wustlkey.wustl.edu)** are used for authentication.

 The login server, `login.htcf.wustl.edu` is accessible via ssh.

-As stated in the [WUSTL and HTCF Policies](../policies.md#account-usage), **accounts and passwords cannot be shared.
+As stated in the [WashU and HTCF Policies](../policies.md#account-usage), **accounts and passwords cannot be shared.
 All users must have their own account.**

 ## First things first...